ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa2/index.md

 ---
 layout: pa
-title: "PA2 (Closed): Manipulating Lists"
+title: "PA2: Manipulating Lists"
 doodle: "../doodle.png"
 ---

-**This assignment is <a href="../#programming">closed to collaboration</a>.**

 This assignment will exercise your understanding of array and linked lists.

-It is due on Wednesday, January 23 at 11pm.
-A submission link will be provided on Gradescope by Monday, January 19.
+It is due on Thursday, July 7th at 11pm.
+A submission link will be provided on Gradescope by Tuesday, July 5th.

 ## Setup and Goal

-You can get the starter code at [https://github.com/ucsd-cse12-w19/pa2-starter](https://github.com/ucsd-cse12-w19/pa2-starter), which contains the following files:
+You can get the starter code at [https://github.com/ucsd-cse12-w19/pa2-starter](https://github.com/ucsd-cse12-w19/pa2-starter), which contains the following files: TODO

 - `StringList.java` – you *cannot* edit this file
 - `StringTransformer.java` – you *cannot* edit this file